Please confirm topic selection

 • risk factors

-• perforation of the ALL with curettes during disc removal
+• perforation of the anterior longitudinal ligament (ALL) with curettes during disc removal

 • treatment